-Here I share the 6 patterns on the blue and white dinner dishes that I purchased from Replacements Ltd. Which I highly recommend if you are looking for old dish patterns.
+Here, I share the 6 patterns on the blue and white dinner dishes that I purchased from Replacements Ltd., Which I highly recommend if you are looking for old dish patterns.

-Last year I ordered a blue and white vase, which arrived broken, unfortunately.
+Last year, I ordered a blue and white vase, which arrived broken, unfortunately.
 I saved the large broken pieces and scattered them around the candlesticks for a little more blue and white charm.

-I also added some inexpensive battery-operated twinkle lights to the center that I purchased at Michael’s Stores.
+I also added some inexpensive battery-operated twinkle lights to the center I purchased at Michael’s Stores.
 A simple artificial Christmas tree with white lights adds Christmas charm propped up in the dining room corner in an old crock that was my mother’s to accentuate this Christmas tablescape.

 The sterling silverware was a wedding gift to my parents back in the 1940s, and like my mother, I enjoy using the silverware with our everyday tables as well.
 And how adorable are these silverware pouches?
-Cutlery Couture is the company that makes and sells these cuties and is one of my favorite finds for the year!
+Cutlery Couture is the company that makes and sells these cuties, and it is one of my favorite finds for the year!
 I was first introduced to this fabulous company by Mary over at Farmhouse Fixer when she gifted me 8 lobster silverware pouches while we were in Maine over the summer.

 The vintage mantel was a piece I found on Facebook Marketplace last year and is one of my favorite finds.
 I luv decorating it for all the seasons.
-For the holidays I chose to showcase this local sign that I also found on Facebook Marketplace when we first moved to Vermont a few years ago and it has hung in our home entryway for years now.
+For the holidays, I chose to showcase this local sign that I also found on Facebook Marketplace when we first moved to Vermont a few years ago, and it has hung in our home entryway for years now.
 I thought it deserved a place over the mantel for the holidays.
 Paired with more collected blue and white plates, teacups, brass candlesticks, faux Christmas trees, battery-operated twinkle lights, and wooden beads.

 Check out this year’s polar bear and owl-inspired Christmas Tree!

-And you may also like this “Setting a Winter Table with Vintage Blue Bottles“
+And you may also like this “Setting a Winter Table with Vintage Blue Bottles.”

 YOU MAY ALSO LIKE